 With caffeine addiction, the body becomes oversensitive to a neurotransmitter in the brain called adenosine, when caffeine intake is reduced.
 This results in a rapid drop in blood pressure, and resultantly, an excess of blood in the head, and thus the commonly reported withdrawal headache associated with a reduction in caffeine.
 This signals addiction.

-Caffeine withdrawal may appear within 12 to 24 hours after the final cup of coffee or other caffeine product.
+Caffeine withdrawal may appear within 12-24 hours after the final cup of coffee or other caffeine product.
 In addition to headache, symptoms can include fatigue, nausea, drowsiness, irritability and anxiety.
 Extreme cases may produce depression and diminished motivation and concentration levels.

 As with many drugs, caffeine has a tolerance affect in that the more that is used, the lower the sensitivity one will have to it.
 This reduction in sensitivity means that as time passes, more will be needed to get the same effects.
 A good rule for those wanting to enjoy the performance effects of caffeine, without having to consume mass quantities, is to use it sparingly.
 In other words, use it when needed, rather than on a continual bases.